foxriver76/ioBroker.denon/README.md

 * settings.subwooferLevel / settings.subwooferTwoLevel

    *Number value which indicates the current subwoofer level.
-The value has a range from -12 to 12 (-12 dB to +12 dB).*
+The value has a range from -12 to 12 (-12 dB to +12 dB).
+   The SubwooferTwoLevel state will only be created if it is supported by your AVR.*

 * settings.audysseyLfc

-   *Boolean value, which contains and is able to control Audyssey Low Frequency Containment status (on/off).*
+   *Boolean value, which contains and is able to control Audyssey Low Frequency Containment status (on/off).
+   The state will only be created, if it is supported by your AVR.*

 * settings.containmentAmount

    *Number value to set the Low Frequency Containment Amount.
-The value can be between 1 and 7.*
+The value can be between 1 and 7.
+The state will only be created, if it is supported by your AVR.*

 * settings.multEq